blindpentester/vpnwatcher.sh/README.md

 ## A simple bash script to watch for VPN disconnects and auto reconnect

-This script was created last night because I was getting annoyed that a VM on my work laptop was disconnecting while performing investigations a phishing campaign.
+This script was created last night because I was getting annoyed that a VM on my work laptop was disconnecting while performing an investigation of a phishing campaign.
 Maybe you'll find it useful.